bbc/audio-orchestration/README.md

 The entry point for the build process is the */src/bbcat.js* file.
 The entry point and referenced files are packaged with [webpack](https://webpack.github.io/) and transpiled with [Babel](https://babeljs.io/) to ES5 compliant code.
 The packaged library is output at */dist/bbcat.js*.

 The library can be packaged with `npm run webpack`.
 The library is also packaged as part of the build process.

+## Examples

+Examples can be found in the `./examples` directory.
+Instructions for installing and running examples can be found in their respective READMEs.